Category: Women’s Storytelling Festival

 Women’s Festival Spotlight – Ellouise Schoettler

 Maryland spoken word artist Ellouise Schoettler is known for seeking stories of unknown women – then bringing them to life with “heart and humor” for audiences of all ages.
-Ellouise Read more
+Ellouise says she appreciates and applauds Jessica Piscitelli Robinson for her idea and leadership to have this festival which features women and their stories.
+Ellouise, a… Read more

 -